 Committee and delegation business

-There are two periods available on Mondays in both the House and Federation Chamber for presentation and debate on reports of parliamentary committees and delegations on which private Members serve.
-Additional periods may be scheduled on Wednesdays and Thursdays in the Federation Chamber.
-During these periods, statements concerning ongoing committee inquiries may also be made.
-The objective of all committee inquiries is the presentation of a report to the House, setting out the committee’s conclusions and recommendations (see Infosheet No. 4 ‘Committees’).
-Reports may be presented by a member of the committee (usually the Chair or Deputy Chair) or by the Speaker on behalf of the committee.
-Reports are also presented from delegations of Members who have taken part in fact-finding visits overseas or who have attended parliamentary conferences.
-The Member presenting a report and other Members may make statements about it.
-The Member presenting the report usually also moves the ‘that the House take note of the report’.
+There are periods available on Mondays in both the House and Federation Chamber for presentation and debate on reports of parliamentary committees and delegations on which private members serve.
+During this period in the House, chairs and deputy chairs of committees may make statements about ongoing committee inquiries.
+Additional periods may be scheduled on Tuesdays, Wednesdays and Thursdays in the Federation Chamber.
+The objective of most committee inquiries is the presentation of a report to the House, setting out the committee’s conclusions and recommendations (see Infosheet No. 4 Committees).
+Reports may be presented by a member of the committee (usually the chair or deputy chair) or by the Speaker on behalf of the committee.
+Reports are also presented from delegations of members who have taken part in fact-finding visits overseas or who have attended parliamentary conferences.
+The member presenting a report and other members may make statements about it.
+The member presenting the report usually also moves ‘that the House take note of the report’.
 This is a way of making the report an item of business on the Notice Paper so that it can be debated further at a later date, generally in the Federation Chamber.
-Following the presentation of reports proceedings may be resumed on reports presented on an earlier occasion.
+Following the presentation of reports, proceedings may be resumed on reports presented on an earlier occasion.